Physical Address

 What do half-third cousins mean?

-Diving into the intricacies of genealogy, let’s explore what it means when we talk about half-third relatives.
+The intricacies of genealogy, let’s explore what it means when we talk about half-third relatives.
 In ancestry exploration, you may come across relationship terminologies such as “half-third cousins.”

 This term refers to someone who shares a set of great-great-grandparents with you but through different lines.
 For instance, your half-third cousin might be related to you through their mother’s side while you’re connected on your father’s side.